-There are a lot of buzzy words out there in the realm of mental health.
+Our Houston Child therapists know there are a lot of buzzy words out there in the realm of mental health.
 It seems like there are so many different ways to improve one’s mental health, yet we still are left not quite sure how to implement these tactics.
 Additionally, when it comes to our children, figuring out how to help them live in their optimum state of wellness can be overwhelming for a parent.
 Often one might wish that there was a simple skill they could teach their children that would serve them for years to come.
 One that might help them be more grounded and better functioning overall.
 Luckily, there’s a nifty skill called mindfulness that can accomplish all of these goals and more.

 What is Mindfulness?

-Mindfulness and Children
+a Houston Child Therapists’ Thoughts on Mindfulness and Children

 One way to begin to accustom your children (and yourself for that matter) to mindfulness is by being in touch with your body.
 Your body is constantly communicating its needs and alerting you when things are not aligned for optimum functioning.
 Including the body when discussing moments of dysregulation can help bring awareness and language to what your children are experiencing.

 Oftentimes, your children experience dysregulation in their body before it catches up with the conscious mind.
 They might feel butterflies in their tummy when they are in an environment that unsettles them.
 They might feel a burning sensation in their chest when they are angry at their sibling for taking their toy.
 Perhaps they get a lump in their throat when they know they have broken a household rule.
 Bringing awareness of the body can be a great way to encourage mindfulness in a child.
 They are slowly learning how to notice their internal world which helps them interact with the external world.